Prof R S Cant, Dr A J White

 - Understand the principles of exergy analysis, be able to calculate the lost work terms of power cycle components.

 - Know the importance of the Helmholtz and Gibbs functions, the uses of standard property changes in chemical reactions, and the idea of rational efficiency..

 - Understand the principles of electrochemical energy conversion, be aware of different types of fuel cell technology, be able to calculate the Gibbs and Nernst potentials, and have a basic knowledge of fuel cell losses.

-- Understand the principles of phase equilibrium, the role of the chemical potential, and the Clausius-Clapeyron equation.
+- Understand the principles of phase equilibrium for single and multi-component systems, the role of the chemical potential, and the Clausius-Clapeyron equation.

 - Understand equation of state theory including characteristic form, Maxwell’s relations, ideal gases, ideal gas mixtures, imperfect gases, van der Waals form, and law of corresponding states.